EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/HTML/Xpath/Axes.md

 //div/descendant-or-self::h4
 ```

-// is short for the descendant-or-self:: axis.
+// is short for the descendant-or-self:: axis

 ```bash
 # both the same